GoogleChrome/developer.chrome.com/site/en/blog/pwa-manifest-id/index.md

 **Don't worry, nothing will break**.
 Starting in Chrome 96 on desktop, the browser generates an `id` if there is not one in the manifest.
-On desktop, it will be calculated based on the `start_url` in the web app manifest.
+On desktop, it is calculated based on the `start_url` in the web app manifest.

 Adding an `id` to the web app manifest makes it possible to change the `start_url` and the manifest path, because the browser identifies the PWA